When is the best time of year to do an English Garden Tour?

-- April would be the first month I would contemplate visiting gardens, even then it can be too early if we have had a cold spring.
+April is the earliest I would contemplate visiting gardens, even then it can be a bit early if we have had a cold spring.

-- May for Azalias in those gardens with acid soils.
-Perennial borders will be producing leaves with a few plants such as geranuim, peony and aquilegia starting to flower.
+May for Azalias in those gardens with acid soils.
+Perennial borders will be starting to grow away with a few plants such as geranuim, peony and aquilegia starting to flower.

-- Mid June into July for roses.
+Mid June into July and roses are the main attraction.
 Perennial borders are getting going with a wide variety for plants in bloom.
 Flowering shrubs such as philadelphus are also in full bloom.
-This is also a good time to see private gardens large and small in the National Garden Scheme that are not otherwise open to the public.
+This is also a good time to see private gardens large and small in the National Garden Scheme that are not normally open to the public.

 Month by Month Guide to Visiting English Gardens

 England is well known for its variable weather.
 We are influenced by the westerly winds from the Atlantic Ocean and our proximity to Continental Europe.
 The Gulf Stream carries water warmed in the Bay of Mexico to our western shores and this gives a warmer climate then we would expect at our northerly latitude.
 All this has consequences for gardeners and visitors alike.
 Gardeners in England have a very gentle climate and can grown a wide range of plants from around the globe - so the English garden has something to offer at most times of year.

 The aim of this guide is to help you find out what’s happening in the English garden through the year.
 Month by month you can see which are the highlight plants and find out what the weather might be like from the viewpoint of a visitor taking an English garden tour.
 It is by no means a comprehensive guide because the number of species performing in the English garden at any one time is huge – this is just a guide.

 The charts below are for Poole which is about 15 miles from us, close to the coast.
 Convertion 10C = 50F and 20C = 68F